anshulg954/tabbank/datasets/Industry/1_Documentation_Industrial.md

 `CoarseAggregate`: Crushed stone or gravel providing bulk and strength to the concrete (kg/m³)<br>
 `FineAggregate`: Sand used to fill voids and improve finish and density (kg/m³)<br>
 `Age`: Curing age of the concrete at the time of strength testing.
 Strength increases with age (days)<br>
-`ConcreteCompressiveStrength (Target)`: Compressive strength of the cured concrete specimen, the main indicator of material performance (MPa)<br>
+`Target (ConcreteCompressiveStrength)`: Compressive strength of the cured concrete specimen, the main indicator of material performance (MPa)<br>

 ## 6. `Material science dataset for battery prediction`
 - **Description:** Concrete is the most important material in civil engineering.
 The concrete compressive strength is a highly nonlinear function of age and ingredients.
+The target column is "is_semiconductor" which has been converted to "target".
 - **Source:** <a href="https://archive.ics.uci.edu/dataset/165/concrete+compressive+strength">UCIMLR</a>
 - **File:**  ![lithium_battery_materials.csv](../../datasets/Industry/classification/lithium_battery_materials.csv)
 - **#Rows:** 1030
 - **#Features:** 9
-- **Target:** `is_semiconductor`
+- **Target:** `target`
+- **Task** `Classification`
 - **#Views:** 1873 (as of October 21, 2025)
 - **#Downloads:** 240 (as of October 21, 2025)